Location: Granada, Colorado, United States

 Room and Board Arrangements

 Room and board are paid for by a grant and will be provided at no cost to students.
-Housing situation has not yet been finalized, but students will likely share accomodations.
+Housing will be in shared bedrooms in a research facility in Granada, Colorado.
 Meals will be provided, although students will need to prepare their own breakfast and lunch.

 For more information about the DU Amache project, please visit the project website at http://portfolio.du.edu/amache.
 Published articles about the project as well as media notices and project newsletters are available through the website.